porsche-design-system/porsche-design-system/packages/components/src/components/form/fieldset-wrapper/fieldset-wrapper.examples.md

-# Fieldset
+# Fieldset Wrapper

-The **Fieldset** is a grouping component for wrapping contextual associated form elements.
+The `p-fieldset-wraper` is a grouping component for wrapping contextual associated form elements.
 Its visible part is an HTML *legend* element, which can be seen like a headline for describing the meaning of a form block.
 You can see some usage examples on our [form patterns section](patterns/forms/resources).